-Any action performed using the edit handles can be cancelled by pressing the Esc key or any two mouse buttons at the same time.
+Any action performed using the edit handles can be canceled by pressing the Esc key or any two mouse buttons at the same time.

-- Click and drag the Move handle to move the object. - Movement may be limited or stopped by other objects or Snap Behaviors.
+• Click and drag the Move handle to move the object.

+Movement may be limited or stopped by other objects or Snap Behaviors.
 Move restrictions can be overridden by holding down the Ctrl key while dragging.
-See "Unrestricted Movement" on page 93.
+See Unrestricted Movement on page 107.

-The four Resize handles located at each corner are used to increase or decrease the size of the object.
+• The four Resize handles located at each corner are used to increase or decrease the size of the object.

-The four Extend handles display along each edge.
+• The four Extend handles display along each edge.
 If you select an object on an edge, the Extend handle displays at the point where you clicked; otherwise, it displays at the center of the edge.

-The triangular Rotate handle located near the selected edge of the object is used to rotate it about its center.
-The pointer changes to a circular arrow when moved over this handle.
-See "Rotating Objects" on page 96.
+• The triangular Rotate handle located near the selected edge of the object is used to rotate it about its center.
+The pointer changes to a circular arrow © when moved over this handle.
+See Rotating Objects on page 112.

 Dimensions can be used to move or reshape box-based objects.
-See "Moving Objects Using Dimensions" on page 154.
+See Moving Objects Using Dimensions on page 187.

 Box-based objects can be edited using their specification dialogs.
-See "Box Specification Dialog" on page 107.
+See Box Specification Dialog on page 127.

-A selected box-based object can be edited in a variety of ways using the buttons on the edit toolbar.
+A selected box-based object can be edited in a variety of ways using the buttons on the Edit Toolbar.

-The following toolbar buttons may display on the edit toolbar for a selected box-based object:
+The following toolbar buttons may display on the Edit Toolbar for a selected box-based object:

-- Click the Select Next Object dedit button to select nearby objects instead of the selected object.
-See "Selecting Objects" on page 79. - Click the Open Object edit button to open the specification dialog for the selected object.
-See "Specification Dialogs" on page 25.
+Select Next Object selects nearby objects instead of the selected object.
+See Selecting Objects on page 88.

+Open Object opens the specification dialog for the selected object.
+See Specification Dialogs on page 17.

-- Click the Copy/Paste edit button to copy the selected object(s) to the system clipboard so they can be pasted elsewhere.
-See "Copying and Pasting Objects" on page 70. - Click the Delete A edit button to delete the selected object(s).
-See "Deleting Objects" on page 98.
+Copy/Paste copies the selected object(s) to the system clipboard so they can be pasted elsewhere.
+See Copying and Pasting Objects on page 75.

+Delete deletes the selected object(s).
+See Deleting Objects on page 115.